Geritol: Federal Trade Commission investigation

 Geritol was the subject of years of investigation starting in 1959 by the Federal Trade Commission (FTC).
 In 1965, the FTC ordered the makers of Geritol to disclose that Geritol would relieve symptoms of tiredness only in persons who suffer from iron deficiency anemia, and that the vast majority of people who experience such symptoms do not have such a deficiency.
 Geritol's claims were discredited in court findings as "conduct amounted to gross negligence and bordered on recklessness", ruled as a false and misleading claim, and heavily penalized with fines totaling $812,000 (equivalent to $ in dollars), the largest FTC fine up to that date (1973).
 Although subsequent trials and appeals from 1965 to 1973 concluded that some of the FTC demands exceeded its authority, Geritol was already well known and continued to be the largest U.S. company selling iron and B-vitamin supplements through 1979.

 A 1976 settlement agreement between J.B.
 Williams & Co. and the FTC had the company agreeing to pay $125,000 ($ in dollars).

 Since then, supplemental iron products, including Geritol, have been contraindicated because of concerns over hemochromatosis, and serious questions raised in studies for men, postmenopausal women, and nonanemic patients with liver disease, heart disease, type 2 diabetes, or cancer.

 Media sponsorships

 One of Geritol’s first brand ambassadors was Betty White on The Betty White Show in the 1950s.

 In the early days of television, the marketing of Geritol was involved in the quiz show scandal, as the sponsor of Twenty-One.
 For many years after that, Geritol was largely marketed on television programs that appealed primarily to older viewers, such as The Lawrence Welk Show, What's My Line?, The Red Skelton Show, To Tell the Truth, Hee Haw, and Ted Mack's Original Amateur Hour, as well as Arthur Godfrey's daily show.
 It was also one of the sponsors of the original Star Trek series.

 In popular culture

-Geritol was often used in the 1960s as a punch line for a joke in sitcoms or in comedy routines; comic singer Allan Sherman referenced Geritol on his 1962 album My Son, the Folk Singer, singing "Yasha got a bottle of Geritol" to the tune of "Joshua Fought the Battle of Jericho".